-The application to register a trademark must be filed before the Spanish Patent and Trademark Office (SPTO).
+The application to register a trademark must be filed before the Spanish Patent and Trademark Office (SPTO) or another competent body.

 Once an application is filed, the SPTO will examine it for compliance with the formal requirements.
 If the application is admissible, the SPTO will publish the application in the Industrial Property Official Gazette and will conduct an electronic search of earlier rights that may be incompatible with the application, based on relative grounds for refusal.